Complete poker terminology: all poker terms

 Donkbet – it is a player’s bet on the flop after he called on preflop and took the initiative on the flop earlier than a preflop-aggressor.
 An example: the button makes the raise, you are on BB and make a call and then immediately make a donkbet on the flop.

 Downswing or downstreak – it is a long-term period when the player doesn’t win.
-It often makes a psychological pressure on the player and the inexperienced player can start to tilt.
+It often makes psychological pressure on the player and the inexperienced player can start to tilt.

 Dry flop (broken fall) – it is a flop without straight-draw and flush-draw.